-If you are a Tour de France fan, consider visiting the after the tour area... there will be more fun!
+If you are a Tour de France fan, consider visiting the "after the tour" area... there are a lot more of fun!

 The Sky Team's caravan was the favorite, almost always crowed.
 No doubt, they are the leader in Tour de France 2012!

 Thomas Voeckler in Polka Dot jersey, the king of mountains classification

 In Individual Time Trials stage, you see the racer passes by one by one.
 So this is the best moment to take picture of your idols, take pictures with him or ask for autographs.

 A journalist was interviewing Roy Couvers from Argos-Shimano team

 If your favorite racer is among the Tour de France leaders, you have to be ready to scramble also with security polices and journalists around the world!

 If you can see a yellow helmet on the picture above, that was Bradley Wiggins.
 Soon as he arrived, the crowds run after him for photos and interviews.
 Too bad I could not even get any closer!